sinamics/ztnet/README.md

 - [📷 Pictures](#network-page-layout)
 - [⚠️ Disclaimer](#%EF%B8%8F-disclaimer)

-## 🔥 Features
+## 🔥 Top Features

 🍬 **ZeroTier Central API Support**
-ZTNET integrates seamlessly with the ZeroTier Central API, allowing for enhanced management and configuration capabilities directly from our interface.
+ZTNET integrates seamlessly with the ZeroTier Central, allowing for enhanced management and configuration capabilities directly from our interface.

+🚀 **Personalized User Spaces & Networks**
+Every user in ZTNET enjoys their individual space, granting them the autonomy to create and manage personal networks.
+It's not just about connecting; it's about personalizing your connectivity.

-🌍 **Multi-Language Support**
+🌍 **Multi-Language**
 The app supports English, Spanish (ES), Norwegian (NO), and Chinese (ZH) languages for user convenience and inclusivity.

-🛠️ **Multi-Architecture Support**
+🛠️ **Multi-Architecture**
 Designed for versatility, ZTNET supports multiple architectures - ARM64 and AMD64.
 This ensures compatibility across a wide range of devices and systems.

-🌐 **ZeroTier Network Management**
-Seamlessly create, modify, and oversee multiple ZeroTier networks.

-💻 **Node Monitoring**
-Effortlessly track network status and monitor connected nodes.

-🔗 **Intuitive Node Operations**
-Simply add or remove nodes from your networks with just a few clicks.

-⚙️ **Configurable Network Settings**
-Easily adjust IP ranges, routes, Flow-Rules and access control settings according to your needs.

-📡 **DNS and Multicast Configuration**
-Customize DNS and Multicast settings for each network to optimize performance.

-📍 **IP Assignment Pool Management**
-Handle IP assignment pools with a user-friendly UI for effective management.

-🔀 **Auto-Assign IP Functionality**
-Benefit from the convenience of automatic IP assignment.

-🔒 **Network Privacy Controls**
-Ensure the confidentiality of your network with private network settings.

 📧 **Email Invitations**
 Easily invite members to your network with the integrated email feature.